PRiauwindu/Boat-Manufacturer-Profit-Simulation-using-Breakpoint-Method-and-Optimization-using-Optimise-Function/README.md

 ## Objective

+This work covers:

-This work analyzed expected total profit over the two year period assuming they produce.
+1. The simulation of expected total profit over the two year period assuming they produce.

 - 4,000 boats
 - 8,000 boats
 - 12,000 boats
 - 15,000 boats

+including the visualization of:
+- line/ribbon plot depicting the mean profit as well as an 80% and a 95% confidence interval for GWS’ profit if they create between 2000 and 15000 boats, counting by increments of 1000.
+- overlapping density plots depicting the distribution of GWS’ profit, assuming they create 2000, 4000, 6000, 8000, 10000, 12000, or 14,000 boats.

 Analysis utilized Monte Carlo Simulation to incorporate uncertainty factor for the expected profit for GWS company.

+2. Optimization analysis to determine the number of boats GWS should produce to maximize:
+- Their expected profit
+- The 10th percentile of their profit
+- The probability that they will earn a profit of at least $50 million

 Please note that this repository is intended to document the BU MET AD616 Enterprise Risk Analytics Assignment.